Behind the Scenes: How a Video Game is Made

 A video game project feels similar to how a movie might be directed.
 Different teams work on different parts of the game throughout the project.
 Since we are a small company, all of us have multiple roles.
 As an example, I am most involved with our Growing Math project, community outreach, and marketing, but this summer I also helped design a game with our Making Camp Navajo team, led by our creative director and CEO, Maria Burns Ortiz, along with our project manager and co-designer, Diana Sanchez.

-Making Camp Navajo is set for a fall release.
-This bilingual, standards-aligned math game will focus on ratios and proportions and will be in English and Navajo.
+Making Camp Navajo is released in English.
+This bilingual, standards-aligned math game focuses on ratios and proportions and will be in English and Navajo.

 Consider the start of a video game project to be just like the first drafts of a story or an essay you want to write.
 Everything is discussed, from the characters, the setting, the mini games for each math module, the languages, and the specific cultural teachings we want to include.
 We have to write scripts for what happens in each module.
 Everything from what the characters will say to the modules that teach about a cultural element all have to have scripts.